MicrosoftDocs/well-architected/well-architected/ai/operations.md

 ---
 title: AI Workload Operations on Azure
 description: Learn about AI workload operations on Azure and how to build operational mechanisms and practices to better support AI workloads.
-author: PageWriter-MSFT
+author: claytonsiemens77
-ms.author: prwilk
+ms.author: csiemens
-ms.date: 10/25/2024
+ms.date: 11/15/2024
 ms.topic: conceptual
-ms.service: azure-waf
-ms.subservice: waf-workload-ai
 ---

 # AI workload operations on Azure